 Running payroll online is one of the most important aspects of any successful business, but that doesn’t mean it has to be stressful.
 With first-class payroll software, you’ll experience peace of mind knowing you have the resources to pay your employees and taxes correctly and on time.

 24/7 access from any device

 Features and benefits

-Nearly 60 percent of companies with more than five employees use an external payroll company, according to the National Small Business Association1.
+More than half of small firms with five or more employees pay an outside firm to prepare their payroll, according to the National Small Business Association1.
 Discover how ADP’s payroll software can help you improve your business operations.

 Processing payroll online is simple with ADP.
 Our payroll systems automate labor intensive tasks, such as: